DoctorDevTool/language-exchange-backend/README.md

 PORT=3333
 ```

+## APP Setup

+**install all dependencies**
+"bcryptjs"
+"cors"
+"dotenv"
+"express"
+"jsonwebtoken"
+"pg"
+"pg-hstore"
+"sequelize"

+**in package.json add this script**
+"start": "node main/app.js"

-## commands to start the app
+npm start _this is the command to start the app_

-npm start
-npm run dev (if you using nodemon)

 ## API Endpoints Overview